data4purpose/green-thought-ai/README.md

 _What is an ESG Report Agent doing?_
 This AI agent helps consumers to find and navigate through ESG data.

-_But hey: What is it?
-What is an ESG Report Assistant?_
+_*But hey:* What is this project for?
+What is an ESG Report Assistant, from a technical point of view?_

 In this project we develop the prototype of an intelligent companion for consumers who are interested in ESG data.
 First, we look into a company focus.